Skip to main content

 Build

 The Seated In Out Leg Raise on Floor is performed by sitting on the ground, leaning slightly back, and moving both legs in and out while keeping them elevated.
-The exercise is useful for building core strength and improving control through a simple but demanding movement that relies on steady tension rather than speed.
+The exercise builds core strength through a simple but demanding movement that relies on steady tension rather than speed, making it an effective bodyweight option for the lower abs and hip flexors.

 This movement fits well into core-focused workouts, finishers, or bodyweight sessions.
+Training muscles with higher frequency, including the core, can enhance overall thickness and strength development over time (Zaroni et al., 2019).
 To make it easier, bend your knees or reduce the range of motion; to make it harder, keep the legs straighter and extend them further while maintaining the same controlled tempo.

 1. Sit on the floor with your legs extended straight in front of you and your palms flat on the floor beside your hips for support.